freecardgamesio/cardgames-app/README.md

 Special Notes for Advanced Users
 =====================

-Desura is using the cmake build system for configuration on project files for several build systems (make, VS, nmake, ...).
+Card Games is using the cmake build system for configuration on project files for several build systems (make, VS, nmake, ...).
 At the top of CMakeFile.txt is a documented list of options

 A "normal" way to configure cmake would be something like this: